Claudia Domenici

 Start with these four great ideas:

-- Design it in a way that resonates with your company culture
+1. Design your performance reviews in a way that resonates with your company culture

 How To Set Smart Performance Review Goals